rojala/test_rst_mod_/module1/pagerank/Readme.md

 2. Can you adapt the PageRank algorithm to work with other types of data, such as social networks or citation networks?

+    * How PageRank generalizes
+        - **Nodes** = entities (websites, people, papers, proteins, etc.)
+        - **Edges** = relationships (links, friendships, citations, interactions)
+        - **Rank** = importance, influence, or centrality of a node in the network

+    The algorithm doesn’t care whether the nodes are web pages or something else — as long as you can define directed edges, you can apply it.

+    * Examples of adaptations
+        - **Social networks**
+            - Nodes: users
+            - Edges: follower/friend relationships
+            - PageRank highlights influential users (those followed by other influential users).
+            - Twitter actually used a PageRank-like algorithm in its early ranking of accounts.

+    * Citation networks
+        - Nodes: academic papers
+        - Edges: citations (paper A cites paper B)
+        - PageRank identifies foundational or highly influential papers, not just by raw citation count but by *who* is citing them.

+    * Biological networks
+        - Nodes: proteins or genes
+        - Edges: interactions or regulatory relationships
+        - PageRank can help identify key regulators in biological pathways.

+    * Recommendation systems
+        - Nodes: users and items
+        - Edges: interactions (user bought item, watched movie, etc.)
+        - PageRank variants can surface popular or influential items.

+    * What changes when adapting
+        - **Graph construction**: define what counts as a node and what counts as a link.
+        - **Edge weighting**: In some domains, edges aren’t equal.
+For example, a citation from a top-tier journal might carry more weight than one from a minor venue.
+        - **Interpretation of rank**: On the web, rank ≈ importance.
+In social networks, rank ≈ influence.
+In biology, rank ≈ functional significance.

+    * Variants

+        Researchers have developed many PageRank variants for different contexts:
+        - **Personalized PageRank**: Biases the random walk toward certain nodes (useful in recommendations).
+        - **Weighted PageRank**: Edges have different strengths.
+        - **Topic-sensitive PageRank**: Multiple PageRank vectors tuned to different topics.

+    PageRank is essentially a **general-purpose centrality measure** for directed graphs.
+The trick is in howto model data as a graph and what assign to the resulting scores.

 3. How would you modify the program to normalize the PageRank values so that they sum to 1?

+    In current implementation, the iterative process already tends to keep values close to normalized, but due to floating‑point rounding or custom modifications (like expansion), the sum may drift.
+To guarantee normalization, it is possible to add a final normalization step.

+    ```rust
+    // Returns the final PageRank values.
+    let sum: f64 = ranks.iter().sum();
+    if sum > 0.0 {
+        for rank in &mut ranks {
+            *rank /= sum;
+        }
+    }
+    ranks
+    ```

+    Or in iteration loop for each iteration

+    ```rust
+    // Normalize after each iteration
+    let sum: f64 = new_ranks.iter().sum();
+    if sum > 0.0 {
+        for rank in &mut new_ranks {
+            *rank /= sum;
+        }
+    }

+    // Replaces the old PageRank values with the new ones.
+    ranks = new_ranks;
+    ```